 In the new age of search engines and the complete dominance of Google, the Yellow Pages are bleeding red.
 Print advertising is a vehicle of the past.
 As far as the yellow pages, they have made the move to the Internet, but it’s the last place I would advertise as a business.
 Wanna know why?
-Why would I advertise our seo internet marketing company in salt lake city yellowpages online and be one of 30 other companies on the same page.
+Why would I advertise our SEO internet marketing company in Salt Lake City’s Yellow Pages online and be one of 30 other companies on the same page.
 That’s a bad investment for my ROI!
-I don’t want a small piece of the pie like that…I would rather hire an seo/interenet marketing company to seo my business to the front page of Google, so that I recieved a much bigger piece of the pie, then dealing with 30 other companies on one page of the yellow pages websites.
+I don’t want a small piece of the pie like that…I would rather hire an SEO/internet marketing company to optimize my business to the front page of Google, so that I received a much bigger piece of the pie, then dealing with 30 other companies on one page of the yellow pages websites.
 It’s a no brainer.
 Bigger piece of the pie or smaller piece of the pie?
-Our seo firm likes a better return on investment, improving our bottom line.
+Our SEO firm likes a better return on investment, improving our bottom line.
 What kind of a decision are you going to make when it comes to improving your company’s bottom line?
 Below we have provided a great article from the social media site stumbleupon.com

 In the Internet age, are the yellow pages still relevant?
 In fact, do phone books contribute anything more than massive amounts of waste?

 That’s a question that San Francisco thinks it has an answer to.
 (Hint: It’s pretty much “no.” To both questions.)

 The city will continue its environmental initiatives by passing a law that will ban the distribution of phone books unless phone book publishers obtain prior consent from individuals and businesses to drop the books off.

 San Francisco Board of Supervisors president David L. Chiu is expected to introduce the legislation today at City Hall.
 San Francisco Chronicle staff writer Rachel Gordon has a good look at the proposed law in today’s paper (another increasingly obsolete technology…).